 Do Your Hands Fall Asleep?

-The bigger issue, however, happens when parasthesia comes on insidiously.
+The bigger issue, however, happens when paraesthesia comes on insidiously.
 In these types of situations, there is something deeper that is irritating the nerve.
 For the hand, this can happen at the carpal tunnel, at the elbow, at the shoulder, under the pectoralis minor muscle, under the scalene muscles, and at the nerve roots in the neck.
 Irritation can be caused by swelling of soft tissue (ligaments, muscles or tendons), by bulging discs, by stretched nerves due to poor posture, by a deficiency in blood supply due to a host of conditions, and the list goes on.
 If your hand consistently falls asleep, you need to figure out the cause.
 It could be a simple remedy or it could be a sign of something serious.
 The longer a nerve is injured, the longer it takes for it to heal.
 In addition, you run the risk of injury to the area the nerve supplies.
+So, if you are getting numb hands, get in and let us help you.